vladinator1000/blog/content/blog/why-i-left-webflow.md

 The last (and first) time I saw them IRL was when we met on a team retreat in Toronto, Canada.
 This was the first time I set foot in North America.
 It felt surreal, like being in Grand Theft Auto, but everyone is nice.
 My highlights from Toronto:

-- Giving my brand new M1 laptop a rinse by accidentally spilling a glass of water.
+- Giving a colleague's brand new M1 laptop a rinse by accidentally spilling a glass of water.
 It went into a restart loop and wouldn't work after 😅.
 - Singing emo anthems with my team in a karaoke bar.
 - Meeting [Jon Q](https://itsjonq.com/) - the most organized person I know.
 He's on the design system team.
 We're big game development fans, I love when we geek out about [Extra Credits](https://www.youtube.com/@ExtraCredits) and game design.